 - Elevation (above the level of the heart).

-- Surgical options include repair (there are various techniques) or partial meniscectomy.
+Surgical options include repair or partial meniscectomy.
 Repair operations have better long-term outcomes, better activity levels and lower failure rates than meniscectomy (partial or total).

-- Meniscal transplantation is an option for selected symptomatic patients with previous complete or near-complete meniscectomy.
+Meniscal allograft transplantation is a possible treatment option for patients with joint pain after meniscectomy.

 - Following partial or total meniscectomy, functional activities may be commenced on day 7-8 and running commenced from days 10-14, depending on the the underlying knee condition and health of the patient.